gbv/login-server/README.md

 ### GET /providers
 Returns a list of available providers.

+### GET /currentUser
+Returns the currently logged in user.
+Returns an 404 error when no user is logged in.

 ### GET /users
 Returns all users in database.
 Note: This may be removed in the future.